-Every day at SME Design we are inundated with SME Design we are inundated with phishing emails.
+Every day we are inundated with phishing emails.

 - Apple – Your Apple Pay credit card has expired ( Thats funny we don’t have an Apple account.)